dunderdennis/dunderdennis.github.io/_posts/2018-11-28-reflections.markdown

 * **What do you think of static site generators?**

-    I think they are fantastic for creating a quite stylish and modern website such as a blog instantly.
+    I think they are fantastic for creating a quite stylish and modern website such as a blog instantly .
 I was surprised when I first got the site running how nice it actually was.

     The drawbacks of SSG in my opinion is that they're harder to configure than a typical website.
 If you want to change the layout, or some pages you hav to dig for the right place to edit it.
 Also, getting it running was a huge hassle, while compared to just creating a index.html and opening it in your browser.